Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/03-Intro-to-NGS-data-analysis-II.md

 - `Log.progress.out` - a summary file that is updated with key mapping statistics as the run progresses
 - `SJ.out.tab` - high-confidence splice-functions

 There are a number of ways that alignment quality can be assessed, many of them depending on your data type (e.g. RNA-seq, ChIP-seq), and you should always do a detailed post-alignment QC analysis.
-Regardless of data-type, the most important alignment QC metric is generally the percentage of uniquely mapping reads.
+Regardless of data type, the most important alignment QC metric is generally the percentage of uniquely mapping reads.
 For STAR alignments, this metric is included in the `Log.final.out` file.

 ```bash
 cat SRR1039508.Log.final.out